easter97/ColorSpot/Readme.md

 # ColorSpot
 ![ColorSpot](https://raw.githubusercontent.com/andermoran/ColorSpot/master/ColorSpot%20Logo.png)

-Requires Mac Os X 10.6 or newer.
+Requires macOS 10.6 or newer.
 ## About

-This application is designed to assist users that suffer from color blindness by providing a tool for color identification on Mac OS.
+This application is designed to assist users that suffer from color blindness by providing a tool for color identification on macOS.

 ## License
 **Portions of this software are subject to the license that follows:**